bendanye/renotes/notes/non_tech/important_phrases/phrases.md

 * "Test your software, or your users will"
 * "if you liked it then you should have put a test on it" (Beyonce rule)
 * "Nothing is certain in software development except for bugs and constantly customer requirement changes"
+* Ci is something you do, not something you have - Sam Newman